xepewout/gameDev/README.md

 10 alternate paths you can take each of which brings a whole extra layer to the path that you take. adds a whole complex layer. each of these paths gets you a log that unlocks different abilities? different endings?

+Learning Log
-LOVER - LOVE: 1 path about falling in love - always ends in heartbreak unless you give up the story pink log: be yourself you move at normal speed even with logs.
+MECHANIC - TRAVEL 1 path about traveling the world - you learn a lot but you have no home LOVER - LOVE: 1 path about falling in love - always ends in heartbreak unless you give up the story pink log: be yourself you move at normal speed even with logs.
 Ending with lover log is the grandpa has a wife.
+On Love Island
 BOSS - JOB: cut down trees - with ax 1 path about getting a successful job - always ends in being alone - a money system appears when you're in that section of the game and the more trees you cut down the more money you earn.
 If you get to a certain amount of money the normal section of the game is cut out and the only way back is to buy the log gold log.
 Then a boss battle appears.
 He throws coins at you and you have to place logs to block the coins.
+On Greed Island.
+BARTENDER - VICES: 1 path about giving into vices - you become a shell of yourself FRIENDS - FRIENDSHIP: 1 path about friendship - you are happy but not indivdualistic INSPIRATION - ART: 1 path about becoming an artist - you are your worst critic CHEF - FOOD: you make food

+Q and E to switch between different logs, space to use the log.

 1 path about doing whatever you want - you can't reach the ending

-MECHANIC - TRAVEL 1 path about traveling the world - you learn a lot but you have no home

-BARTENDER - VICES: 1 path about giving into vices - you become a shell of yourself

-FRIENDS - FRIENDSHIP: 1 path about friendship - you are happy but not indivdualistic

-INSPIRATION - ART: 1 path about becoming an artist - you are your worst critic

-TEACHER - LEARNING: you can go to school

-CHEF - FOOD: you make food

 1 path about creating a game - you are here